 3. Presence of Sodium Nitrite

-Sodium nitrite ingredient is a popular ingredient used as an ingredient in the manufacture of spam.
 It inhibits the growth of bacteria and enhances the flavor as well as the appearance and taste of the final product.

-Nitrosamine, a dangerous chemical is linked to a variety of negative health effects when exposed to the amino acid and its nitrite’s extreme temperatures.
+Nitrosamine, a dangerous chemical, is linked to a variety of negative health effects when exposed to the amino acid and its nitrite’s extreme temperatures.

 A high level of sodium nitrite and intake of nitrosamine increases the risk of stomach cancer tumors of the thyroid and tumors as well as type one diabetes.